Get Involved

 Spring/summer volunteer hours: Wednesday is nursery day!!

-Wednesday morning: 9-12pm
+Wednesday morning: 9am -12 noon

-Wednesday evening: 5.30 – 8pm
+Wednesday evening: 5.30 – 8pm (until March 11th)

 What to bring:

-Gardening gloves, Water, sunhat, sunscreen.
+Gardening gloves (if you have them), Water, sunhat, sunscreen.

 Location: Jean Malpas Community Nursery, Poplar Drive, Kelvin Heights.